Home Toyota M20A-FKS 2.0L Engine

 M20A-FKS Engine Problems and Reliability

-Also, it should be noted, that the cylinder block design, and even cylinder head with laser-clad valve seats, make it impossible to rebuild or repair this engine with a reasonable budget - (this engine is kinda a one-off).
+The cylinder block design and even the cylinder head with laser-clad valve seats make it impossible to rebuild or repair this engine within a reasonable budget (this engine is a one-of-a-kind.)
+Also, this engine has many expensive parts, including 8 fuel injectors, a high-pressure pump, a vacuum pump, an electric water pump, and so on.

 Modifications